piyoki/unraid-templates/README.md

 This repository holds Docker templates for Docker images to be used in unRAID.
 Currently only holds a template for `NeoVim Server`, a containerized IDE-like text editor that runs on a web server written in `TypeScript` and `VimScript`.

-`Neovim Server` is a containerized IDE-like text editor that runs on a web server.
+`NeoVim Server` is a containerized IDE-like text editor that runs on a web server.
 This tool is for running NeoVim remotely and continuing the development process at 🚀 speed.

 <img src="https://github.com/yqlbu/unraid-templates/blob/main/nvim-server/icon.png?raw=true" height="200px">